All Episodes

 Sure, go ahead.

-And we have in place, the president develops every several years what's called the national security strategy.
+And we have in place the president develops every several years what's called the National Security Strategy.

-But that describes how each of the regions are affecting the United States policy.
+I'm not sure how many folks are familiar with that, but that describes how each of the regions are affecting the United States policy.

-The key thing we want is stability in the world and in different regions throughout the world, because that helps us economically and politically.
+The key thing we want is stability in the world and in different regions throughout the world because that helps us economically and politically.

 And through the use of the national security strategy, we articulate why we get involved in certain things in the world and why we don't.